K9 or K-9 is another name for what is more commonly known as a police dog, while also being a homophone of the word “canine“.

 Advantages of Security Patrol Dogs

-From being on guard at airports, to assisting at crime scenes, there are an endless amount of advantages to having a police dog at your side.
+From being on guard at airports, to assisting at crime scenes and mobile dog patrols, there are an endless amount of advantages to having a police dog at your side.

 Not only do they help put an end to any harm that could occur, but they also help prevent from problems happening.